ev-dev/slack-custom-controls/README.md

 ```

 Important: Install and Uninstall scripts use relative paths so they MUST be ran from within your cloned repo's directory.
 Please `cd` into the repo directory before running.

+## TODO
+- Port to Slack web app
+- Fix threads in DarkMode
+- Fix code snippets in DarkMode
+- Other DarkMode fixes